Few food additives have been studied with such scrutiny — or with more controversy — than that of aspartame.

 - The methanol and formaldehyde are especially dangerous to humans because of the way they metabolize in the body, coupled with the fact that we do not have the necessary enzyme to convert formaldehyde to a less dangerous substance, as most animals.

 - The “aspartame controversy” is not so much a controversy as it is a refusal to face the truth of what aspartame is and how it affects the body.
+There are absolutely no benefits to consuming aspartame.
+In fact, the weight loss benefits it’s promoted for are totally false.

 - Drinking or eating aspartame products is especially dangerous for mothers and young children because of the way it affects behaviors and conditions later in life.